How To Become a Better Blogger In 2020

 Learn The Act Of Writing

-You may have been commended in the past, Everyone thinks you are an amazing writer, but we never stop learning.
+You may have been commended in the past, Everyone thinks you are a fantastic writer, but we never stop learning.
 Well, it is good news that you already know how to write.
 At least getting better wouldn’t be a problem.
-If you know nothing about writing, It’s not too late to join the learners club.
+If you don’t comprehend anything about writing, It’s not too late to join the learners club.

 Whatever you write, proofread it!
 I sucked at this big time but rapidly developed the habit of proofreading my work.
 Also, don’t forget to section your posts into short Paragraphs.